techMAutomation/cypress-ui-api-tests/README.md

-This project consists of examples for both:
+This project consists of examples for the followig tests:
 - UI
 - API